MileHacker Logo

 Expectation Management

 Luoyang's nightlife is generally quieter than China's megacities.
 Do not anticipate extensive clubbing or large international bar scenes.
-Focus on local entertainment for an authentic experience.
+Focus on local entertainment for a real feel.

 Shopping & Markets